Afwas1337627/warreports/readme.md

 #### reports_filtered.txt
 A curated list of relevant wars as provided by Proxima [1879587].
 This list excludes fake walls (walls between members of Ched's UNT.)
+If a war is not in this file it wil also not be included in the database.

 #### helpers.txt
 A list of players thathave contributed to data in this repository